 Catch a Christmas movie

 There’s nothing like a festive film to warm up those cold, dark nights.

-The Picturehouse cinema at the Science and Media Museum has a bill of festive classics scheduled for the run-up to Christmas.
-Films include The Nightmare Before Christmas, Mary Poppins Returns, and The Nutcracker.
+The Pictureville cinema at the Science and Media Museum has a bill of festive classics scheduled for the run-up to Christmas.
+Films include A Christmas Carol, Cats and The Grinch (to name a few).
 There’s also a special showing of It’s a Wonderful Life on Christmas Eve.